mobilecoinfoundation/mcips/text/0052-tx-summary-digest.md

 This is reasonable because it is never sensible for a person to be a counterparty to their own Signed Contingent Input. `InputRules` can only be used to constrain the person who uses a particular signed input in a transaction.
 If you are in fact the signer of the input, you could always remove the input rules and sign the input normally, and your transaction would be valid if it were valid before (in strictly more cases).
 A real client would always prefer not to make their own input into an SCI, for simplicity.
+This observation applies no matter what future kinds of `InputRules` we create -- if you are capable of signing for a given input on your own, you can always bypass any `InputRules` on an SCI by just signing that input, not as an SCI.
 Regardless, in the above decision tree, we test if a `TxOut` belongs to the signer using view-key matching before reaching the last case and checking the `associated_to_input_rules` flag.
+So if we do actually own an input, we will identify it thusly, even if it happens to be associated to some `InputRules`.

 For inputs, we can use the following decision tree:
 * Given a `TxInSummary`, the `TxSummaryUnblindingData` contains a corresponding `UnmaskedAmount`.